emacstheviking/emacstheviking.github.io/contact.markdown

 <img src="images/Email-Overload.jpg" align="right" />

+### If...

-If it's about a project in one of my GitHub repositories then use whatever means are currently available i.e. the issue system and I will receive it in due course.
+it's about a project in one of my GitHub repositories then use whatever means are currently available i.e. the issue system and I will receive it in due course.

+### However...

-However, should you want to send me an email then the following address has been known to work ;)
+should you want to send me an email then the following address has been known to work ;)

     b2JqaXRzdUBnbWFpbC5jb20NCg==